-Countermeasure Strategy: LE Education and Outreach

-Program Area: Driver Education and Behavior
+Countermeasure Strategy: LE Education and Outreach Program Area: Driver Education and Behavior

-State and local law enforcement will provide an education effort focused on the critical and significant emphasis areas outlined in the Vermont SHSP.
-Administer interactive presentations at schools (age and audience specific) and at community events to reach broader public audience.
+State and local law enforcement will provide an education effort focused on the critical and significant emphasis areas outlined in the Vermont SHSP by administering interactive presentations at schools (age and audience specific) and at community events to reach a broader public audience.
 The interactive presentations are built by the respective agency and may include a PowerPoint, rollover demo, mock crashes, impaired vision goggles, and other highway safety presentations.
 Evaluation tools such as pre and post surveys are used.

-To increase driver knowledge and awareness of occupant protection, impaired, distracted, drowsy and aggressive driving and locally identified highway safety issues for bicyclists and pedestrians and generally have a positive influence on negative highway safety behaviors.
+The goal is to increase driver knowledge and awareness of occupant protection, impaired, distracted, drowsy and aggressive driving, locally identified highway safety issues for bicyclists and pedestrians, and generally have a positive influence on negative highway safety behaviors.

 Traffic injuries and fatalities continue to be a problem throughout Vermont.
 Based on recent crash data, Vermont continues to experience problems with impaired driving, speed/aggressive driving, distracted driving and occupant protection.
 The problem identification data used in focusing the educational curriculum will be readily identifiable in the next driver attitude survey.

-Education and outreach, coupled with high visibility enforcement operations and other specifically designated national programs, such as Click it or Ticket, will have a measurable positive affect on the surveys findings.
+Education and outreach, coupled with high visibility enforcement operations and other specifically designated national programs, such as the Click it or Ticket national mobilization, will have a measurable positive affect on the survey findings.
 Funding will be utilized to provide the physical resources to facilitate the education and outreach to the various communities served.
 It is also a goal of this initiative to create a statewide common curriculum to address many of the co-occurring problems throughout the State.

-Unique Identifier Planned Activity Name 20402SA1 Local Law Enforcement Community Education Programs 20402SA405D3 Vermont State Police Traffic Safety Education Program
+Unique Identifier Planned Activity Name NH21402-402/406/407/408/411 Local Law Enforcement Community Education Programs NH21402-409/NH21405D-017 Vermont State Police Traffic Safety Education Program

-Planned Activity: Local Law Enforcement Community Education Programs Planned activity number: 20402SA1
+Planned Activity: Local Law Enforcement Community Education Programs Planned activity number: NH21402-402/406/407/408/411

 Several law enforcement agencies (LEAs) will implement local education programs focused on community traffic safety awareness.
 LEAs will work with youth and adults to reduce distracted, aggressive, and impaired driving and to increase occupant protection use.
 This funding is used for local education efforts and is focused on the critical and significant emphasis areas identified in the Strategic Highway Safety Plan.
 These projects are not counted as match for OP and DUI enforcement grants.